Djokovic pulls out of Paris Masters

 Jordan Spieth putted superbly on Pebble Beach’s bumpy, rain-softened greens to surge six strokes clear after the third round of the weather-hit AT&T Pebble Beach Pro-Am on Saturday.

-PARIS Novak Djokovic pulled out of the Paris Masters on Friday because of a sore shoulder and apologised to fans who had bought tickets for his quarter-final showdown with French favourite Jo-Wilfried Tsonga.
+PARIS Novak Djokovic has pulled out of his quarter-final against Frenchman Jo-Wilfried Tsonga at the Paris Masters because of a shoulder injury, the world number one said Friday.

-"Sadly I have to inform you that I have withdrawn from the tournament.
-I have pushed myself to the limit by playing, and after the match yesterday my shoulder got worse," the Serbian world number one said on his official website (www.novakdjokovic.rs).
+"Sadly I have to inform you that I have withdrawn from the further tournament.
+I have pushed myself to the limit by playing, and after the match yesterday my shoulder got worse," the Serbian said on his official website (www.novakdjokovic.rs).

 "I am very sorry for all of you who bought tickets and wanted to come and watch me play.